aws-samples/shopfloor-connectivity/docs/core/aggregation-configuration.md

 - "*":	All output values

-For numeric values the following aggregations can be applied:  "avg" "count" "max" "median" "min" "mode" "stddev" "sum" "values"
+For numeric values, the following aggregations can be applied:  "avg", "count", "max", "median", "min", "mode", "stddev", "sum", "values".

-For timestamps values the following aggregations can be applied:  "first" "last"
+For timestamps values, the following aggregations can be applied:  "first", "last".

-For other data types the following aggregations can be applied:  "count" "mode" "values"
+For other data types, the following aggregations can be applied:  "count", "mode", "values".

 Besides aggregation of the collected data, reducing the volume of data sent to the targets, aggregation can also be used to reduce the number of calls to the targets by setting the size and just using the "values" aggregation.